eda6767/python_gcp/README.md

 <br/>

 <sub>
-In first step we will prepare and create virtual machine with python installed.
+In first step we will prepare and create virtual machine with python installed and other libraries required to our task.
 </sub>

 <p align="center">